nolar/kopf/docs/kwargs.rst

 ---------

 The daemons also have ``stopped``.
 It is a flag object for sync daemons to check if they should stop.
-See also: `DaemonStopperChecker`.
+See also: `DaemonStoppingFlag`.

 To check, ``.is_set()`` method can be called, or the object itself can be used as a boolean expression: e.g. ``while not stopped: ...``.